The Adams County Historical Society (ACHS) was organized in 1972 and received its non-profit 501(C)3 classification in 1974.

 The Adams County Museum opened in 1987, occupying the former golf clubhouse located at the Adams County Fairgrounds.

-The property also features a Japanese Garden, sundial, a couple sculptures, windmill, gazebo and a Howe Farm Scale.
+The property also features a Japanese Garden, Sundial, several sculptures, Windmill, Gazebo and a Howe Farm Scale.

-ACHS is governed by a nine-member board of directors.
+ACHS is governed by a Board of Directors.
 They are just a few of the many dedicated volunteers who help keep this nonprofit operating.

 Our funding mainly comes from the Scientific & Cultural Facilities District (SCFD) and our annual fundraisers, which would not be possible without volunteers!